 If we offer you the position we will use some of the information you give us on the application form in your contract of employment.
-The information you give on the recruitment monitoring form will only be used to monitor the application of our equal opportunities policy and the effectiveness of our recruitment and advertising strategies.
+You will be asked to complete a Recruitment Monitoring form which will only be used to monitor the effectiveness of our recruitment and advertising strategies.
+To find out more about how we use your data visit https://jtmat.co.uk/privacy.